TWUOnline/orientation/apa-activity.md

 3. EndNote is likely the most common product, but is pricey.
 4. [Cite This For Me](http://www.citethisforme.com/ca) \(formerly RefMe\)

-You should note that, while citation management
+You should note that, while citation management is very useful and will save you an enormous amount of time, it is not perfect.
+You need to ensure that you check your citations and reference list for errors.